PlainsightAI/filter-license-plate-detection/CONTRIBUTING.md

 ## Setting up your development environment

-The License Plate Detection Filter is a standalone Python package that uses [OpenFilter](https://github.com/PlainsightAI/openfilter) as its framework and PyTorch for detection.
+The DriveID Filter is a standalone Python package that uses [OpenFilter](https://github.com/PlainsightAI/openfilter) as its framework and PyTorch for detection.

 To get started: